chikavelvet/3DPool/Revised_Implementation_plan.md

 ## Core Feature: AI

-#### Greedy Algorithm
+### General Idea
-We will build articial intelligence to play pool against the player.
+We will build articial intelligence to play pool against the player in a turn-based game in the same environment.
+The player will be able to see the AI move the cue stick and hit the ball.
+On a tangential note, this turn-based change will also have to be applied to multiplayer.

+### Greedy Algorithm

 Our general idea is to make a greedy algorithm that decides which ball to hit into which pocket based on two heuristics:
 - the proximity of a ball to a pocket